Micro and Macro Economy in 2022

 The growth rate is measured by comparing real GDP in one year to real GDP in the previous year.

-Real GDP per capita measures how much the average person earns in a year divided by the number of hours worked.
+Real GDP per capita measures the average person’s annual earnings divided by the number of hours worked.

 The current global real GDP per capita is $9,039.

-GDP measures the total amount of goods and services produced by a country’s labor and capital during a specific period.
+GDP measures the total goods and services produced by a country’s labor and capital during a specific period.

 The growth rate is measured by comparing GDP in one year to GDP in the previous year.

-GDP per hour measures how much the average person earns in a year divided by the number of hours worked.
+GDP per hour measures the average person’s earnings in a year divided by the number of hours worked.

 The current global GDP per hour is $17.71, meaning the average worker earns about $17.71 per hour.